Sorry, you need to enable JavaScript to visit this website.

 • Education and training

-The ‘Danish model’ is based on a long tradition of involving social partners in labour market policy.
-Hence, on the national and regional level have a strong influence on labour market policy.
+The ‘Danish Model’ is based on a long tradition of involving social partners in labour market policy.
+Hence, social partners at the national and regional levels have a strong influence on labour market policy.

 After five months of conflict, employers (DA) and trade unions (LO) laid down principles in the first Main Agreement.
 The current Main Agreement is a revised version of the agreement of 1899.